 Soils in Mendoza

-Soils are alluvial in nature (river deposited) containing sand, clay, and a layer of gneiss pebbles created during the late middle Triassic period (200 million years ago).
-These traits make for very well-drained, low nutrient soils which offer pretty ideal growing conditions, limiting vine stress in order to create the most concentrated grapes.
+Soils are alluvial (river deposited) containing sand, clay, and a layer of gneiss pebbles created during the late middle Triassic period (200 million years ago).
+These traits make for very well-drained, low nutrient soils that offer pretty ideal growing conditions, limiting vine stress to create the most concentrated grapes.

 What this means: Generally speaking, sandy areas will have wines with slightly less color and more aromatic elegance (red fruit) whereas, clay-based soils with lime deposits produce more deeply colored, structured, and powerful Malbec wines.